oktavilla/hopp-docs/docs/information-design-templates/tag-group.md

 </div>

 * A tag group page will show name, image and description {% include example-reference.html number="1" %}.
-* A tag group page will always list all tags thart belong to it (latest first) {% include example-reference.html number="2" %}.
+* A tag group page will always list all tags that belong to it (latest first) {% include example-reference.html number="2" %}.